Baby Surprise Jacket

 From Schoolhouse Press:

-Elizabeth Zimmermann’s Baby Surprise Jacket has become near legendary since its conception in 1968.
+Elizabeth Zimmermann’s Baby Surprise Jacket has become near legendary since its conception in 1968, from the newsletter #21.
 The jacket is knitted back and forth in Garter stitch, then cleverly folded and completed by weaving the shoulder seams.
 This updated pattern includes Elizabeth’s original Baby Surprise Jacket instructions, original Adult Surprise instructions (with added sizing help), and instructions for a Child’s Surprise jacket.
 We include row by row instructions for the Baby Surprise Jacket.
 Cully has added numbers to knit the original size jacket with different gauges.
 Includes notes on color placement, options for hood, collar and more - plus instructions for EZ’s Afterthought Pocket, One-Row buttonhole and more.
 The Surprise pattern is part of an exciting project, upcoming by 2016.
 For now, the pattern is available only in Print.

 Print version comes in a 3-hole, archival quality sheet protector.